ezsystems/commerce-documentation/docs/cookbook/frontend_customizing/4_front_end_stack_in_details/4.6_coding_standards/twig_html.md

 </ul>
 ```

-## Use \<button\> instead of \<a class="button"\>
+### Use `<button>` instead of `<a class="button">`

-In most cases when you wan't add a button class to an \<a\> element please think twice before doing it.
-Especially when there is another functionality on the element like: tooltip, dropdown, etc. We discovered that some touch devices has problems with handling \<a\> elements with empty href attribute
+In most cases when you want to add a button class to an `<a>` element please think twice before doing it.
+Especially when there is another functionality on the element like: tooltip, dropdown, etc. We discovered that some touch devices has problems with handling `<a>` elements with empty href attribute

 ```
 // correct